 This approach to doing business may suit people looking for a more comprehensive service that includes investments and financial planning.
 However, it does have some drawbacks.
 A financial professional who is more of a generalist may not have the broader industry expertise than a broker who solely focuses on life insurance may have.

-If you are strictly looking for life insurance, we would suggest working with an independent broker who specializes in life and health products.
-Independent brokers don’t work for any insurance company.
-They work with insurance companies to find you the best deal period!
+If you only want a life insurance policy, we would suggest working with an independent broker who specializes in life and health insurance.
+Independent brokers don’t work with any one insurance company.
+They work with insurance multiple insurance companies to find your family the best deal.

 New York Life Rates

-New York Life does not publicly display their rates on their website.
-As a result, you would need to reach out to a New York Life agent in order to get a quote specific to you and your unique situation.
-However, we always recommend that you compare the rates of multiple life insurance companies before you.
+New York Life does not publicly display their rates.
+Therefore, you would need to contact a New York Life agent to get a New York Life quote relevant to your specific situation.
+Regardless, we always suggest that you compare the rates of multiple life insurance companies before you make your final decision.

-Before you move forward and purchase a New York Life insurance policy, there is no harm in comparing the rates of other companies.
-Give one of our veteran agents a call or request a free no-obligation quote today.
-A simple phone call could potentially save you thousands of dollars on your life insurance.
+Before you purchase a New York Life insurance policy, there is no harm in getting a second opinion.
+Give one of our independent agents a call or request a free no-obligation quote today.
+One phone call could potentially save you thousands of dollars on your life insurance.

 The New York Life Insurance Company phone number is 1-(800)-225-5695, or you can visit them on the web at the New York Life website to request a quote.